JohannIsaac/rollup-plugin-handlebars-compiler/README.md

 # rollup-plugin-handlebars-compiler
-A Rollup plugin for to compile Handlebars templates to JavaScript functions with support for partials, helpers, and precompile options.
+A Rollup plugin to pre-compile Handlebars templates to JavaScript functions with support for partials, helpers, and compile options.

 See [Rollup](https://rollupjs.org/) and [Handlebars](http://handlebarsjs.com).